matthewmcq/upscalemp3/README.md

 ## TODO:

 - Need a way to stitch arbitrarily-sized mp3 files back together after running the model on 1s segments.
+- Compensate for slight phase differences with an augmented Griffin-Lim algorithm.